 Avoid requests for waivers and exemptions if possible.
-A criteria- or code-compliant engineering solution for the facility should be the objective versus a waiver or exemption request.
+The objective is a criteria- or code-compliant engineering solution for the facility versus a waiver or exemption request.
 UFC and FC requirements are intended to address code-compliant facility requirements; life, health and safety requirements; property loss prevention; lowest lifecycle cost; and facility operational requirements.
 For issues dealing with life, health, and safety, cost is not a valid reason to grant a waiver or exemption.
 Waiving or exempting requirements typically results in increased risk to safety or property loss, increased operational risk, or poor return on investment.